It's a game-changer for special educators, who can now devote more time to teaching and less time to administrative tasks.

 Indiana University Herron School of Art + Design

-Nestling is an application that helps special educators teach skills for independent living.
-Nestling can automatically record, evaluate, and share student performance of everyday tasks.
+Nestling is an application that helps special educators teach independent living skills.

 It automatically records, evaluates, and shares student performance of everyday tasks.

 Nestling offers pre-made tasks and visual aids for students, and the ability to record video of student performances.

 Notifications are sent to teachers when students fall behind individual education plan goals, and performance data is shared with parents.

 Nestling's research journey began with TAP, and it leverages ethnographic research and other tactics to create a novel and useful solution for special educators.

 Nestling's journey began with TAP, which proved the concept of automating video self-modeling, task analysis, and task data evaluation in augmented reality.
 Nestling takes this concept to the next level by leveraging ethnographic research, observation, competitive analysis, and a breadth of qualitative and quantitative research tactics to create a novel and useful solution.